The Man from the Train: Summary

 Bill James' research began with an attempt to solve one famous unsolved crime, the Villisca axe murders, in which a family of six and two house guests were slaughtered in Villisca, Iowa, on the night of June 9, 1912.
 James suspected a possible serial killer based on what seemed like the actions of a practiced criminal at Villisca.
-He found some similar crimes in period newspapers and brought on his daughter Rachel McCarthy James who found more.
+He found some similar crimes in period newspapers and brought on his daughter Rachel McCarthy James, who found more.
 McCarthy James was originally hired as a research assistant, but by her own estimate wrote roughly ten percent of the book and thus was credited as a co-author.

 Via research in newspaper archives the Jameses discovered scores of murders of entire families, committed from 1898 to 1912.
 These crimes occurred in Nova Scotia, Oregon, Kansas, Florida, Arkansas, and other locations, some of which they ascribe to Mueller.
 Though many of these crimes earned significant publicity, they have mostly faded from attention apart from the Villisca murders.

 Mueller's name was apparently linked to only one crime in contemporary media.
 He was the subject of an unsuccessful yearlong manhunt as the sole suspect in the 1897 murder of a family near West Brookfield, Massachusetts, who had employed him as a farmhand.
 According to Rachel McCarthy James, she and her father unearthed "probably 500 words of material about Mueller, specifically his physical appearance, where he’s from, his skills and his family."
 Mueller was about 35 years old in 1897, reportedly claimed to be a German military veteran, and was known as a skilled carpenter who spoke very little English.
 He was described as short and muscular in stature, with unusually small and widely spaced teeth his most distinctive feature.
 Mueller is believed to most likely have worked as an itinerant lumberjack, given his woodworking skills, the killer's use of an axe, and the fact that most of the murders occurred in or near logging areas.

 The Jameses point out that in these times, local police usually assumed a local murderer with some connection to the victims.
 The concept of a nationwide traveling serial killer was never even considered in most cases, and this led to a serial murderer possibly being missed.
-Police investigative methods and technology were primitive compared to a few decades later (e.g., neither fingerprints nor blood typing were in wide use), and crime scenes were often compromised by curious onlookers.
-The authors believe at least eight people were wrongly convicted for Mueller's crimes (four of whom were executed and one later exonerated), while seven people were lynched (mostly but not entirely African-Americans), while another ten were arrested but later released due to lack of evidence or strong alibis.
+Police investigative methods and technology were primitive compared to a few decades later (e.g., neither fingerprints nor blood typing were in wide use when the crimes began), and crime scenes were often compromised by curious onlookers.
+The authors believe at least eight people were wrongly convicted for Mueller's crimes (four of whom were executed and one later exonerated), while seven people were lynched (mostly but not entirely African Americans), while another ten were arrested but later released due to lack of evidence or strong alibis.